 Sit with one leg stretched out in front of you and wrap a towel around the ball of the foot.
 Pull the towel back gently until you feel a stretch in the arch of the foot and the calf.
 Hold for 10 seconds; release.
 Repeat this foot exercise five times on each leg.

 Position your feet hip-width apart.
 Slowly raise your heels until you’re on your tiptoes, then slowly lower back down to the ground.
 Take three slow counts to raise and lower your heels.
 Repeat 10 times.

 6. Sand walking

 Any chance you get, take off your shoes and walk in the sand at the beach.
-This exercise massages your feet as well as strengthens your toes and provides good general foot conditioning.
-Watch out for glass!
+This

 7. Golf ball roll

 Roll a golf ball under the ball of the foot for two minutes.
-This is a great massage for the bottom of the foot and is recommended for people with plantar fasciitis (heel pain), arch strain or foot cramps.
+This is a great foot exercise for the bottom of the foot and is recommended for people with plantar fasciitis (heel pain), arch strain or foot cramps.
 We have even heard of people using a frozen-golf-ball for massaging their feet.
 The icy, feel and hard ball can get into the tiny muscles of the foot and give you a deep massage.